opencog/external-tools/AtomSpaceExplorer/README.md

 AtomSpace Explorer
 ====================
-The AtomSpace Explorer is visualization tool for OpenCog data.
-Data is fetched from the CogServer AtomSpace api, then is displayed in a labeled, weighted hypergraph.
+The AtomSpace Explorer is a visualization tool for OpenCog data.
+Atoms are fetched from the CogServer via the REST API, then displayed as a two dimensional graph in the browser.

 ## Features
 - Fetch data from user provided AtomSpace REST api URL.